HartlandRobotics/ArduinoIntroduction/_posts/2016-06-03-additional-components.md

 ## Servos
 ![Servos]({{ site.baseurl }}/assets/components/servo.jpg)

 Servos are a specific kind of motor which includes gearing and motor control built into the package.
-The servos you received in your kit are "continuous rotation" servos.
-This means that they can rotate clockwise (`servo.cw()`) and counterclockwise (`servo.ccw()`) indefinately.
-They work well for rotating the wheels of your bot.
-You also have access to some standard servos which rotate (`servo.to(degs)`) to a specific value.
-We have several standard-sized servos as well as several micro-sized servos.
-[Johnny-Five Servo Reference](https://github.com/rwaldron/johnny-five/wiki/Servo)
+They work well for rotating to a specific position.
+This would be useful for controlling thing like robotic arms or claws.

 ## Motor Shields
 ![Motor Shield]({{ site.baseurl }}/assets/components/motorshield.jpg)

-We also have "motor shields" which plug into your Arduino and include the circuitry necessary to drive motors.
-[Johnny-Five Motor Reference](https://github.com/rwaldron/johnny-five/wiki/Motor)
+Motor shields are an alternative to motor controllers that can help protect the Arduino in the event of failure.

 ## Joysticks
 ![Joystick]({{ site.baseurl }}/assets/components/joystick.jpg)